Nnedi Okorafor: Background and personal life

-Okorafor is the third child in a family of four children and grew up in Chicago, Illinois, and would often travel to Nigeria to spend her holidays with her extended family.
+Okorafor is the third child in a family of four children and she grew up in Chicago, Illinois, often travelling to Nigeria to spend holidays with her extended family.
 Her first name is Igbo for "mother is good".

 During her years attending Homewood-Flossmoor High School in Flossmoor, Illinois, Okorafor was a nationally known tennis and track star and excelled in math and the sciences.
-Due to her interest in insects, she desired to be an entomologist.
+She wanted to be an entomologist.

 She was diagnosed with scoliosis at the age of 13, a condition that worsened as she grew older.
 At age 19, she underwent spinal fusion surgery to straighten and fuse her spine; a rare complication led to Okorafor becoming paralyzed from the waist down.

 Okorafor turned to writing small stories in the margins of a science-fiction book that she had.
 It was the first time she had ever written anything creatively.
 That summer, with intense physical therapy, Okorafor regained her ability to walk with a cane, but she was unable to continue her athletic career.
-At the suggestion of a close friend, she took a creative writing class that spring semester and was writing her first novel by the semester's end.
+At the suggestion of a friend, she took a creative writing class that spring semester and was writing her first novel by the semester's end.

 She completed her college education at the University of Illinois at Urbana-Champaign, before obtaining a master's degree in journalism from Michigan State University and a master's degree and PhD in English from the University of Illinois, Chicago.
 She is a 2001 graduate of the Clarion Writers Workshop in Lansing, Michigan.
-She currently lives in Arizona with her family.
+Okorafor served as an associate professor at Chicago State University from 2008 to 2014 and at the State University of New York at Buffalo from 2014 to 2017.
+In 2021, Okorafor became a professor of practice at Arizona State University, where she became a member of the school’s Interplanetary Initiative.
+She currently lives in Phoenix, Arizona with her family.

 Work

 Short stories

 Okorafor received a 2001 Hurston-Wright literary award for her story "Amphibious Green".
 Okorafor's short stories have been published in anthologies and magazines, including Dark Matter: Reading The Bones, Enkare Review, Strange Horizons, Moondance magazine, and Writers of the Future Volume XVIII.
 A collection of her stories, titled Kabu Kabu, was published by Prime Books in 2013.
-It includes the titular piece, co-authored by Alan Dean Foster, six other previously unpublished short stories, and 14 stories that had been previously published in other venues since 2001; with a foreword by Whoopi Goldberg.
+It includes the titular piece, co-authored by Alan Dean Foster, six other previously unpublished short stories, and 14 stories that had been previously published in other venues since 2001, with a foreword by Whoopi Goldberg.